slavrd/vagrant-xwindow-client/README.md

-# Vagrant - XWindow Client
+# Vagrant - X Window Client

 A Vagrant project to build a VM that can run application with GUI.

-The VM is configured so that X Window client application will connect to a X Window server running on the host.
+The VM is configured so that a X Window client application started there will connect to the X Window server running on the host.

 ## Prerequisites